Aqua0812/CheerCloud_MentalHealthAI/README.md

 ---

+## 🏆 Inspirtation

+This project was inspired by [Lama AI](https://github.com/safak/chatgpt-clone/tree/starter) (click the link for details).

+---

 Thank you for choosing **CheerCloud** to support your mental well-being. 🌟 Let’s work together for a healthier mind and a brighter future! ☁